gilmandelbaum/analysis-pipeline-for-photometry_ex/Nb_data_set/README.md

 but for a data set: it takes the avg from each session and makes a line plot of the avg of all the sessions from the right hemisphere.

 **data_set_lineplot_win_or_lose_trial_right_side.ipynb:**
-plots the wins together ipsi vs contra (win repeat + win switch) and the loses together ipsi vs contra (lose repeat + lose switch)
+plots the wins together ipsi vs contra (win repeat + win switch) and the loses together ipsi vs contra (lose repeat + lose switch).

 **data_set_lineplot_win_and_lose_trial_right_side.ipynb:**
-plots the wins and loses together ipsi on the next plots the wins and loses together contra on the next
+plots the wins and loses together ipsi on the next. plots the wins and loses together contra on the next.

 ### [left_side_of_the_brain:](https://github.com/gilmandelbaum/analysis-pipeline-for-photometry_ex/tree/master/Nb_data_set/data_set_calculations/left_side_of_the_brain)